Baron Brimstone

-Baron Brimstone is a fictional supervillain appearing in American comic books published by Marvel Comics.
+Baron Brimstone (Walther Theodoric) is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

-Baron Brimstone first appeared in Machine Man #16 (Aug.
-1980), and was created by Tom DeFalco (script) and Steve Ditko (art).
+Baron Brimstone first appeared in Machine Man #16 (August 1980), and was created by writer Tom DeFalco and artist Steve Ditko.

 The character subsequently appears in Marvel Team-Up #99 (Nov.
 1980), The Avengers #251 (Jan.
 1985), and Fantastic Four #336 (Jan.
 1990).

 Fictional character biography

 Baron Brimstone is a criminal who appears to use a combination of magical powers and technological devices in committing thefts.

-Baron Brimstone successfully steals the Sol-Mac from the Chem-Solar Corporation with the intention of mass-producing it as a weapon and selling it to various figures in the "criminal underworld".
+In his first appearance, Baron Brimstone steals the Sol-Mac from the Chem-Solar Corporation to mass-produce it as a weapon and sell it to other criminals.
 The security at Chem-Solar and Machine Man are unable to prevent the theft.
 Baron Brimstone later organizes a meeting with non-Maggia affiliated criminals to recruit them into his Satan Squad.
 Duke Dawson, one of the assembled criminals, takes exception to Brimstone's leadership and met with Delmar Insurance agent Pamela Quinn.
 This results in Baron Brimstone sending his lieutenants "Snake" Marston and "Hammer" Harrison to bring her in for interrogation.
 When Machine Man tracks them and finds the Satan Squad's hideout, he rescues Quinn, and hands Baron Brimstone to the police.

-While at a Maximum Security unit on Ryker's Island, Baron Brimstone hypnotizes a guard into freeing him.
-During this escape, he frees Sandman.
-Baron plots revenge on Machine Man.
-With Sandman, he appears at Delmar Insurance to kidnap Pamela Quinn only to be thwarted by Machine Man and Spider-Man.
-Baron Brimstone manages to escape.
+While imprisoned on Ryker's Island, Brimstone escapes by hypnotizing a guard into freeing him and frees Sandman.
+He plots revenge on Machine Man before being defeated by him and Spider-Man.

-Baron Brimstone later robs a casino on the French Riviera.
+Brimstone later robs a casino on the French Riviera.
 The Caribbean-based casino owners hire Paladin to bring him to justice.
 The Wasp assists in the Baron's defeat.